dingqiangliu/vDBAHelper/README.md

 How to enable arrow keys, Ctrl-A/Ctrl-E/Esc-B/Esc-F and other shortcuts to explore history commands or edit in bin/sqlite.sh cli?
 ----------
 Python/APSW shell uses python readline module to process key press events.
-You can use "pip show readline" to confirm whether this module hss been install in your python environment.
+You can use "pip show readline" to confirm whether this module has been installed in your python environment.

 Sometimes you need run "pip3 uinstall readline" and run "easy_install readline" to fix wired problem.